Lani274/tutorial-flask-login/README.md

 </form>
         {% endblock %}
 ```
-The List allows me to show all the notes.
+The unordered list allows to attach list elements (our notes) and also to attach an id for it.
+Moreover, we have a submit button for our notes.

 Now go to views.py: